 The marine environment: playing our part

 Sailors have a strong affinity with the oceans and few can fail to be concerned about the steady degradation of the ocean environment.
 Many superyacht sailors not only care a great deal about the oceans but are seeking to use their influence and resources to counter the threats.
-Read more via this link (click here) to find an overview with links of various initiatives including the Secchi Disk Project.
+Learn more by following the links on this website to NEWS > INHUIS STORIES AND NEWS [click here for a link].